jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 The spiky blue line is the raw steering input from me pressing the arrow keys.
 The green and red lines are the results of applying exponential and Gaussian smoothing, respectively.
 I tried both kinds of smoothing, and the Gaussian smoothing turned out to work better when actually driving the car.

-The next training hurdle to overcome is that if I only show the car how to drive in the center of the road, it will never gain any experience of what to do if it ever finds itself off-center.
-To solve this, we can record _recoveries_ in training, where I stop the recording, drive off to the side of the road, start recording, and then drive back into the middle:
+The next hurdle to overcome in this training process is that if I only show the car how to drive in the center of the road, it will never gain any experience of what to do if it ever finds itself off-center.
+We can solve this problem by recording _recoveries_ in training, in which I stop the recording, drive off to the side of the road, start recording, and then drive back into the middle:

 <p style="position:relative;padding-top:56.25%;">
   <iframe src="https://www.youtube.com/embed/CwRsP-bvKHo" frameborder="0" allowfullscreen